Udemy Business Privacy Statement

 Udemy will retain the data of Users for as long as instructed by the Customer and no longer than required to serve the purposes of processing.
 Udemy will delete certain or all personal data relating to Users upon request of the Customer.
 Udemy may retain aggregated or anonymized data as set forth below.

-In addition, User data is aggregated with other Udemy marketplace user data to enable Udemy to improve its products and services and develop new products and services, including:
+User data is aggregated with other Udemy Marketplace user data or anonymized to enable Udemy to improve its products and services and develop new products and services, including:

 3. Cookies and other Tracking Technologies